Oxford Instruments, a leading provider of advanced plasma processing solutions,…

 Purge

-Atomic Layer Deposition (or ALD) is an advanced deposition technique that allows for ultra-thin films of a few nanometres to be deposited in a precisely controlled way.
-Not only does ALD provide excellent thickness control and uniformity but 3D structures can be covered with a conformal coating for high-aspect-ratio structures.
+ALD is an advanced deposition technique that allows for ultra-thin films of a few nanometres to be deposited in a precisely controlled way.
+Not only does ALD provide excellent thickness control and uniformity, but 3D structures can be covered with a conformal coating for high-aspect-ratio structures.

 Conformal coating of high aspect ratio (15:1) structure with high-rate plasma ALD SiO2